karma4u101/Basic-SquerylRecord-User-Setup/README.md

 	Select General ==> Existing Project into Workspace Use "Brows" to look up the project root ....

-User powered basic example [unofficial*]
+User powered basic example
 ==========================
-(*) This is a unofficial Lift user powered basic assembly example which means it is a work done by a developer who uses Lift for development ;) and like to share it with others.
+**(*)** This is a _unofficial_ Lift user powered basic assembly example which means it is a work done by a developer who uses Lift for development ;) and like to share it with others.